-The Atlanta AIDS Fund is a collaborative funding partnership between The Community Foundation, United Way of Metropolitan Atlanta, AIDS United, the Elton John AIDS Foundation, Jeffrey Fashion Cares and StyleAtlanta.
+The Atlanta AIDS Fund is a collaborative funding partnership between The Community Foundation, United Way of Greater Atlanta and Fashion Cares.

 The Community Foundation was an early supporter of HIV/AIDS initiatives, making our first grant in 1981.
 At that time the disease was still known as “GRID” – Gay Related Immune Disease.
 Our community, our country and our world has made incredible progress since that time, but the challenges of HIV/AIDS are still present, particularly in our Atlanta region.The Atlanta AIDS Partnership Fund was created in 1991 to support metro Atlanta’s HIV/AIDS advocacy, prevention education and service efforts through funding and leadership.
 Since that time nearly $10 million in grants have been awarded to organizations in the metro area.